sindrets/diffview.nvim/README.md

 ### `:DiffviewOpen [git rev] [args] [ -- {paths...}]`

-Calling `:DiffviewOpen` with no args opens a new Diffview that compares against `HEAD`.
+Calling `:DiffviewOpen` with no args opens a new Diffview that compares against the current index.
 You can also provide any valid git rev to view only changes for that rev. Examples:

 - `:DiffviewOpen`
 - `:DiffviewOpen HEAD~2`